pablo-preciado/azure-ansible-demo/README.md

 Then clone this repo and change to the directory of this repo.
 This is very important as you need to be in this directory so ansible-navigator catches the config from the files here.
 These files configure ansible-navigator so it can pass the ENV variables to the execution environment among other things.

-Log into quay.io with your Red Hat employee account:
+Log into quay.io with your Red Hat employee account (you need to have the employee account to use the Execution Environment):

 ```
 podman login quay.io